jaydipsakhiya04/to-do-app-flutter/README.md

-# A Simple To do App Using Flutter...
+# A Simple To do App.
+# Flutter To Do App.